3mdeb/news-and-ideas/blog/content/post/2023-05-18-fobnail_application.md

 ## Preparing encrypted disk image for use with Fobnail

 Some preparations have to be done during provisioning by administrator to make user's life as easy as possible.
-Following steps were performed on Ubuntu **TBD**, they may be slightly different for other versions and distributions.
+Following steps were performed on Ubuntu 22.04 LTS, they may be slightly different for other versions and distributions.

 #### Provisioning